GOALS & VISION

 PHASE 4: TRAIL IMPROVEMENTS

 Recreational trails were identified as a priority to the community in the 2019 Needs Assessment and District Master Plan.
 MPD won a $200,000 federally funded RTP Grant through the State of Illinois for the development of nearly one mile of new trails throughout Round Barn Farm Park.
-The expansion of trails will allow for easier access to the entire property, enhanced user experience, and extension of future trail connections.
+The expansion of trails allows for easier access to the entire property, enhanced user experience, and extension of future trail connections.

 PHASE 5: BARN RESTORATION